 It is expected that an extensive analytical effort will accompany the experimental programme, mainly consisting of data interpretation, result evaluations and modelling for application to reactor situations.

-The project is being supported by safety organisations, research laboratories and industry in the following countries: Belgium, Canada, Finland, France, Germany, Japan, Korea (since 2013), Spain, Sweden, the United Kingdom and the United States.
+The project is being supported by safety organisations, research laboratories and industry in the following countries: Belgium, Canada, Finland, France, Germany, Japan, Republic of Korea (since 2013), Spain, Sweden, the United Kingdom and the United States.

 April 2011 to March 2014